Statement on Human Remains

 Moving forward, we invite conversations with Native American communities and advocate for deeper relationships with the peoples whose land SJSU occupies.

-Approved by a majority vote of the Department Standing Committee.
+Approved by a majority vote of the Department Standing Committee on November 19, 2021.

 [A response to this statement can be found here [pdf].]